omarsaad98/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “You’re surprisingly calm for being tied up.”
 The middle aged man said.
 He looked like an older version of Finn.

 “What do you want?”
-Something white caught my attention.
-White lilies.
-“Are you going to kill me?”
+I glared at him.

-“Ha ha\!
-Quick on the uptake I see”, he flashed me a creepy smile.
+“Straight to the point I see.”
+He flashed me a creepy smile.

-I tried to break from my bondage.
+I tried to break free from my bondage.

 “Ah, ah ah\!”
 He sang while wagging his finger.
 “Don’t waste your energy, no one has broken free before\!”
 He seemed proud.